 Welcome to Year 4!

-O In Inspire Maths will be looking at time, angles and area and perimeter as well as continuing to improve our rapid recall of multiplication facts, mental maths skills and use of long multiplication and division.
+In Inspire Maths will be starting with place value and number work as well as continuing to improve our rapid recall of multiplication facts, mental maths skills and use of long multiplication and division.

 English and maths homework is issued on a Friday to be returned for the following Wednesday (or earlier.)
-Spellings are given out on Friday - with children tested on some of the list and words they are expected to know in Year 4 - the following Friday.
-Spellings will change from September to fit in with Mrs Tough's teaching timetable.
-Please see the Meet and Greet leaflet for more information.
+Spellings are given out on Wednesdays - with children tested on some of the list and words they are expected to know in Year 4 - the following Wednesday.
+As we will be using our spelling folders during lesson times could they please come to school every day.

-This term the majority of our P.E lessons will take place inside on Tuesdays and Fridays.
-Help your child enjoy P.E as much as possible by sending in plimsolls shorts and tops rather than tracksuits as they will spend the majority of their lessons outside this term.
+This term the majority of our P.E lessons will take place inside on Tuesdays and Wednesdays.
+Help your child enjoy P.E as much as possible by sending in tracksuits and trainers as they will spend the majority of their lessons outside this term.
 Please ensure your child has a full kit in school every Monday morning and only take it home for washing on Fridays.
-Could I also ask parents to keep an eye on plimsol sizes, quite a few children's feet have grown over the holiday and shoes are getting a bit tight.
-Mr Wilson has asked for children to bring in shin guards and mouth guards where possible and that all children wear socks for P.E.
-Girls in particular, please pop a spare pair into your P.E bag for the days where you have worn tights to school.
+Could I also ask parents to keep an eye on plimsol/ trainer sizes, quite a few children's feet can grow quite quickly over the term.
+Girls, please pop a spare pair of socks into your P.E bag for the days where you have worn tights to school.

 We expect all our children to read every evening and at least once over the weekend.
 In Year 4, 15 minutes should be a minimum but, if your child can't put their book down because they are so engrossed, that's the magic of reading.
 Please ensure you sign the reading logs to confirm this reading is taking place.
 We visit the school library once a week and regularly update the children's Oxford Reading Tree books every week on Mondays.